Dejon Brissett: Professional career

+Toronto Argonauts

 Brissett was drafted second overall in the 2020 CFL draft by the Toronto Argonauts, who finished with a 4–14 record in 2019.
 He was the fourth Cavalier drafted in the CFL Draft since 2012 and first since Trent Corney was taken in 2016 by the Winnipeg Blue Bombers.
 Brissett did not play in 2020 due to the cancellation of the 2020 CFL season and officially signed with the Argonauts on May 5, 2021.
 Following training camp, he made the team's active roster and played in his first professional game on August 7, 2021, against the Calgary Stampeders.
 He later scored his first career touchdown on October 6, 2021, against the Ottawa Redblacks when he returned a blocked punt 23 yards for the major.
 Brissett played in all 14 regular season games in 2021, making five starts, where he had nine catches for 131 yards, three defensive tackles, one special teams tackle, and one fumble recovery touchdown.
 He also made his post-season debut in the team's East Final loss to the Hamilton Tiger-Cats, but did not record any statistics.

 In 2022, Brissett played in 15 regular season games, starting in one, where he had ten catches for 102 yards and one touchdown.
 He also featured more prominently on special teams where he had six special teams tackles, three kick returns for 44 yards, and four punt returns for 28 yards.
 He played in both post-season games, including the 109th Grey Cup where he had one special teams tackle in the team's victory over the Winnipeg Blue Bombers.